Skip to main content

 Why Basic Security Still Matters

-But the threat often comes from unsophisticated attackers using off-the-shelf tools to exploit the easiest targets.
+The threat often comes from unsophisticated attackers using off-the-shelf tools to exploit the easiest targets.

 "The opportunist doesn't know whether it's a small company or a large one.
 They’ll simply go after what's easiest to access."

-Neil Furminger, IASME Consortium
+Neil Furminger, Head of Cyber Essentials, IASME Consortium

-And what makes some organisations 'easier' to attack?
+What makes some organisations easier to attack?

 What Is Cyber Essentials?